 An interesting fact is that in British Columbia, all our of K-Cup® pods are accepted for recycling, through the at-home material collection, if the lid and the filter are removed from the pod.

 Each K-Cup® pack has a Best Before date imprinted on the side.
 The Best Before Date is a guideline for optimal freshness recommended by the roaster, it’s not an expiration date.
-K-Cup® packs are nitrogen-flushed, sealed for freshness and impermeable to oxygen, moisture, and light.
+K-Cup® pods are nitrogen-flushed, sealed for freshness and impermeable to oxygen, moisture, and light.

 Brewing over ice is easy using your Keurig brewer.
 Instructions can be found on the top of all Iced Coffee and Perfect Iced Tea K-Cup® pack boxes.
-Look for the “Brew Over Ice” icon on the K-Cup® packs specially crafted to brew over ice.
+Look for the “Brew Over Ice” icon on the K-Cup® pods specially crafted to brew over ice.

 For best results, we recommend that you: